Vydubychi (Kyiv Metro)

 Vydubychi station was designed by architects T. Tselikovska.

 The station has 2 entrances.
 One of them is situated in underground passage under the crossing of Saperno-Slobidska street and Naddniprianske shose.
-Another is situated near the bus station Vydubychi, the Vydubychi railway station of the Kyiv Urban Electric Train and the Vydubychi-Trypilski rail station.
+Another is situated near the bus station Vydubychi, the Vydubychi railway station of the Kyiv Urban Electric Train and the Vydubychi-Trypilski railway station.
 The second entrance was built in 2001.

 Vydubychi station works from 05:42 to 00:15.